denn9s/indiana-jones/docs/status.md

 ## Summary
 Our overall goal was to have our agent be able to dodge various enemy projectiles, such as skeleton arrows or blaze fireballs in order to reach a chest.
 However, we wanted to modify our environment to be a slightly more controlled, so we decided to have our agent dodge arrows fired from dispensers.
 We wanted our progress to have a solid, simple foundation, so we designed our agent to dodge a single incoming arrow from a dispenser.
 As of now, our agent is designed to solely move forwards and backwards in order to dodge incoming arrows from the sides.
+We decided to incorporate reinforcement learning by utilizing q-tables to allow the agent to dodge and reach the goal.

 ## Approach
 Our main approach to reaching our goal is to have our agent bounded by the sides in order to lower the amount of states.
 The agent is also spawned in the same spawn point, with the goal being 9 blocks down the straight path.
 We also kept the dispenser at the same position, aimed at the middle of the agent's path.
 The dispenser will be positioned 6 units away from the pathway of the agent.